Tenancy Setup & Management

 In summary

-The right to rent scheme is a permanent feature of lettings in England, and share codes have become the primary method for verifying immigration status.
-Landlords who understand how the system works, conduct checks correctly, and keep proper records can protect themselves from penalties while ensuring a smooth onboarding process for tenants.
+The right to rent scheme is a permanent feature of letting in England, and the share code has become the main way of verifying immigration status.
+Landlords who understand the process, check correctly, and keep proper records protect themselves from penalties while giving tenants a smooth start.
+The Renters' Rights Act 2025, in force since 1 May 2026, did not change the share-code process, though it added a possession route (Ground 7B) for the rare case where a tenant loses the right to rent during a tenancy.

 Disclaimer: This article is a guide and not intended to be relied upon as legal or professional advice, or as a substitute for it.
 August does not accept any liability for any errors, omissions or misstatements contained in this article.
 Always speak to a suitably qualified professional if you require specific advice or information.